UTSA-CS-3443/Room-Buddy/README.md

 -Assumes unique full name for every user
 -No acronym at all (when entering in university, major, classification, etc.) or else you won't match (utsa won't match the university of texas at san antonio)
 -Potential bug: Must finish profile creation after signing up
--No commas in user bio
--Need at least one hobby
+-Do not use commas in text fields (causes issues with the comma delimmited csv) -Need at least one hobby

 # Demo Information